-Ecofin US Renewables Infrastructure Trust (RNEW) is just a few months old, but has already deployed well over half of its IPO proceeds and declared its maiden dividend two months ahead of target.
-It is aiming to achieve a 7.0-7.5% total return and 5.25%-5.75% yield target (based on the \$1 IPO price).
+Ecofin US Renewables Infrastructure Trust (RNEW) is just a few months old, but has already deployed well over half of its IPO proceeds and declared its maiden dividend two months ahead of target, putting it well on the way to achieving its 7.0-7.5% total return and 5.25%-5.75% yield target (based on the \$1 IPO price).

 RNEW's US focus comes with much longer-term power purchase agreements than are typically available in the UK.
-This much reduces RNEW's sensitivity to spot power prices relative to its UK- and European-focused peers.
+This much reduces RNEW's sensitivity to spot power prices relative to its UKand European-focused peers.
 RNEW's broad remit, which focuses on solar and wind but allows investment in a range of other renewable energy generation, battery storage and other sustainable infrastructure assets, provides further differentiation.

-The political and regulatory environment in the US should be supportive of substantial and reasonably rapid growth in RNEW's target markets.
-The manager feels that RNEW could expand with compromising on its focus on the US middle market.
+The political and regulatory environment in the US is supportive of substantial and reasonably rapid growth in RNEW's target markets.
+We believe that RNEW could and should be a much bigger fund, while maintaining its focus on the US middle market.